SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 As you would guess, there is a tea garden in the park, and it is well worth visiting as you relax and enjoy the views.
 There are loads of different types of plants and flowers you won’t see elsewhere.
 One of the reasons this is such a must-see is the five-story Pagoda, and it is breathtaking when you see it in person.

 One of my favorite things to do is climb over the Drum Bridge.
 This bridge is very steep and in the shape of an arc.
-It is an arc because when looked at from the correct perspective, it will look like a full ring because of the reflection from the water.
+It is an arc because when looked at from the correct perspective, it will look like a full ring with its reflection in the water.

 There is also a lovely gift shop if you want to bring something home.